dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 I personally wrote a 3000-line C function named gi(); its name stood for Graphic Interpreter.
 It was a masterpiece of goo.
 It was not the only goo I wrote at Clear, but it was my most infamous.

 Architecture?
 Are you joking?
 This was a startup.
-We didn’t have time for architecture.
+We didn't have time for architecture.
 Just code, dammit!
 Code for your very lives!

 So we coded.
 And we coded.
 And we coded.
 But, after three years, what we failed to do was sell.
 Oh, we had an installation or two.
 But the market was not particularly interested in our grand vision, and our venture capital financiers were getting pretty fed up.